abajwa-hw/single-view-demo/LAB-STEPS.md

 ##### Part 2 - Import data from MySQL to Hive ORC table via Sqoop

 - Note the hive queries shown below can either
-  - by run via beeline CLI
+  - run via beeline CLI from your terminal shell prompt or
-  - or one by one, using Hive view in Ambari by logging in as either it1 or mktg1 (depending on which user is supposed to run it): http://sandbox.hortonworks.com:8080/#/main/views/HIVE/1.0.0/Hive
+  - using Hive view in Ambari by logging in as either it1 or mktg1 (depending on which user is supposed to run it): http://sandbox.hortonworks.com:8080/#/main/views/HIVE/1.0.0/Hive
+    - make sure just to copy the SQL (and not the beeline command)
+    - make sure to run the queries *one SQL at a time*

 - Login as it1
 ```